- Full Project Title: Evaluation of Hazard-Resistant Pipelines: Thermoplastic Pipe with Couplings

 - Industry Partners: East Bay Municipal Utility Department (EBMUD)

-- CIEST Personnel: Cory Ihnotic, David Kyle Anderson, Jessica Ramos, Davis Balcells, Brice Lucero, John Hindman, and co.
+- CIEST Personnel: Cory Ihnotic, David Kyle Anderson, Jessica Ramos, David Balcells, Brice Lucero, John Hindman, and co.

 - Primary Investigator: Prof. Brad Wham

 - Summary: The first in a series of testing programs at CU Boulder CIEST investigating performance of critical lifeline systems under extreme loading conditions.
 This study focuses on the response of various thermoplastic pipe materials and a coupling connection under externally applied axial and lateral loading.
-Internally pressurized, 6-in.
-(150-mm) diameter specimens were tested to failure under various loading scenarios including axial tension, compression, and cyclic loading as well as transverse 4-pt bending.
-This project initiated the development of self-reacting test frame capable of applying dynamic tension and/or compressive loading in excess of 100,000 lbs to linear structures up to 12 ft long.
-CIEST’s 1,000,000 lb four-post load frame was employed to apply lateral loading.
+Internally pressurized, 6 in.
+(150 mm) diameter specimens were tested to failure under various loading scenarios including axial tension, compression, and cyclic loading as well as transverse 4-pt bending.
+This project initiated the development of self-reacting test frame capable of applying dynamic tension and/or compressive loading in excess of 100,000 lbs (445 kN) to linear structures up to 12 ft (3.66 m) long.
+CIEST’s 1,000,000 lb (4450 kN) four-post load frame was employed to apply lateral loading.

 - View the full report here.